Google+ circles are a powerful way to maximize your social network connections!

 Most people don’t understand the power in well-managed circles.
 This was evident when many freaked out over the new +1 feature.
 Anyone who was worried about their Home stream being cluttered was probably not effectively using circles to their full potential.
 So lets start by going over the basics of circles.

 What Are Circles?

-In everyday life we have different circles that we are a part of.
-Circles of friends, colleagues, neighbors, church members, etc..
+In everyday life we have different “circles” or groups that we are a part of.
+Groups of friends, colleagues, neighbors, church members, etc..
 These connections don’t always overlap.
 So instead of lumping all of these people into one category (such as “Friends” or “Following”), Google+ allows you to organize them into different lists called circles.

 Our social networks have always been a place where we share our lives in a way that may not be relevant to all of those that are connected to us.
 So with circles, Google makes it easy to only share the right things with the right people.
 This makes context and privacy simple and effective.

-Every time you write a post on Google+ you have the option to post it publicly or only share it with circles (or communities) of your choice.
-That way, you can, for instance, freely post pictures of your trip to Disneyland (from when you called in sick to work) to only your friends and not your colleagues circle (which may include your boss).
+Every time you write a post on Google+ you have the option to post it publicly or only share it with circles, communities, or collections of your choice.
+That way, you can freely post pictures of your trip to Disneyland (from when you called in sick to work) to only your friends and not your colleagues circle (which may include your boss).

 So what circles boil down to is essentially contextualized relationships and privacy control.